Matthew Burns, Interim CEO (Co-Founder & General Counsel)

 Mike graduated magna cum laude from the University of Notre Dame and earned an MBA from the UCLA Anderson School of Management as a Venture Fellow.

 Robb McDaniels, Founder

-Robb McDaniels is the founder of Isolation Network, Inc.
+Robb McDaniels is the founder of Test Isolation Website

 As IN enters its 13th anniversary year, McDaniels remains on the razor’s edge of new technological developments in the music business.
 He has emerged as an industry thought leader on the subject of “cloud based” streaming models, regulatory changes for ISPs and the increasing popularity of mobile and web applications as the new interactive format for media consumption.

 Robb’s leadership and innovative thinking has resulted in featured stories in Forbes, Los Angeles Times, New York Times, Business Week, Entrepreneur and was named to Billboard Magazine’s “40 Under 40” list in both 2012 and 2013.